khulnasoft-lab/design.khulnasoft.com/contents/components/modals.md

 **Autofocus:**  The first focusable item should be auto-focused within the modal dialog so that the user can tab in the modal and not become stuck behind the overlay.
 This behavior follows the [accessibility guidelines](https://www.w3.org/TR/wai-aria-practices/examples/dialog-modal/dialog.html) for modals.
 Additionally, this aims to allow the user to complete the modal's objective more efficiently.

+**Scrolling:**

+By default the height of the modal is determined by the content and can extend in height below the viewport.
+This makes it so that the page itself remains scrollable.

+It is prefered to make the content scrollable within the modal if it exceeds its height.
+This is configurable with an opt-in option and makes it so that only the modal content is scrollable, not the page itself.

-**Scrolling:** The height of the modal is determined by the content.
-Some users have smaller screens, so for these instances where the content requires scrolling, it's best practice to extend the height of the modal below the window to avoid double scrolling.
-Alternatively, consider taking the user to another page in instances where a tall modal requires the user to scroll more than a few times to consume all the content.
+On small screens where content requires scrolling and the user has to scroll more than a few times to consume all the modal content, consider opening the content in a new page instead.

 ## Design Specifications